 Make incremental changes, one thing at a time.
 Here are some minor adjustments that can make a major difference…

-- Large Screen Monitor – a bigger screen will give your an immediate boost and it will nicely accommodate increasing use of magnification.
+- Large Screen Monitor – A bigger screen will give you an immediate boost and it will nicely accommodate increasing use of magnification.
 Don’t be shy…go for the 27 to 30 inch screens.
 Bigger is definitely better!

 Both Microsoft and Apple have dedicated live support phone lines for accessibility, free of charge.
 This is, without a doubt, the best way to get the information you need to make your computer easier to use.